 The enlightened viewpoint might seem "wrong" in a way from the assumptions of consensus civilization. ("Oh, but of course I have a self").
 But in many ways it is the enlightened mind that is actually letting go of what isn't real, the phantoms of belief, opinion, and assumption.

-And that intellectual path of seeing what we are conceptually is one thing, but circling back, the really important thing is to experience and see from the viewpoint of pure consciousness.
+And that intellectual path of seeing what we are conceptually is one thing, but circling back, the really important thing is to experience and see and be from the viewpoint of pure consciousness.

 The enlightened mind is a mind relatively absent of assumptions or elaborations, one that is not taking the bait of craving or resistance.
 Less compressed, more relaxed, less closed, more open, less reactive, more responsive, less self-obsessed, more compassionate, less compulsive, more free.